-Now that you know more about ways of celebrating Halloween, All saints day and All souls day as well as the related vocabulary, you can look for your French buddy to start the discussion with them.
+Now that you know more about ways of celebrating Halloween, All Saints day and All souls day as well as the related vocabulary, you can look for your French buddies to start the discussion with them.
 Joyeuse halloween à tous !

 I am also interested in knowing how you celebrate Halloween in your country.
 Tell us in the comment section.
 And remember to like, and share this post with your friends.
 This would be your way to support us.